-12. In preparing this Seventh Report and making the comments herein, the Monitor has been provided with, and has relied upon certain unaudited financial information, books, records and financial information prepared by the Applicants, discussions with and information from the Applicants' management ("Management") and other third-party sources (collectively, the "Information").
-Except as described in this Seventh Report:
+- 12. In preparing this Eighth Report and making the comments herein, the Monitor has been provided with, and has relied upon certain unaudited financial information, books, records and financial information prepared by the Applicants, discussions with and information from the Applicants' management ("Management") and other third-party sources (collectively, the "Information").
+Except as described in this Eighth Report: - a.

-- a.
 The Monitor has reviewed the Information for reasonableness, internal consistency and use in the context in which it was provided.
 However, the Monitor has not audited or otherwise attempted to verify the accuracy or completeness of such information in a manner that would wholly or partially comply with Generally Accepted Assurance Standards ("GAAS") pursuant to the CPA Canada Handbook (the "CPA Handbook") and, accordingly, the Monitor express no opinion or other form of assurance contemplated under GAAS in respect of the Information; and - b.
-Some of the information referred to in this Seventh Report consists of forecasts and projections.
+Some of the information referred to in this Eighth Report consists of forecasts and projections.
 An examination or review of the financial forecast and projections, as outlined in the CPA Handbook, has not been performed. - 13.
-Future oriented financial information referred to in this Seventh Report was prepared based on the Applicants' estimates and assumptions.
+Future oriented financial information referred to in this Eighth Report was prepared based on the Applicants' estimates and assumptions.
 Readers are cautioned that since projections are based upon assumptions about future events and conditions that are not ascertainable, the actual results will vary from the projections, even if the assumptions materialize and the variations could be significant. - 14.
-Due to restrictions imposed as a result of the Covid-19 pandemic, the Monitor has been unable to perform usual procedures to verify or test Information provided by Management, including physical attendance at NAFA's premises and in-person meetings with Management. - 15.
-While this Seventh Report does reference some of the known impacts of Covid-19 on the Applicants' current and future operations, there may be further impacts not yet identified that may impact the Applicants' business, which may have an adverse impact on their financial performance.
+Due to restrictions imposed as a result of the Covid-19 pandemic, the Monitor has been unable to perform usual procedures to verify or test Information provided by Management, including physical attendance at NAFA's premises and in-person meetings with Management.

+15. While this Eighth Report does reference some of the known impacts of Covid-19 on the Applicants' current and future operations, there may be further impacts not yet identified that may impact the Applicants' business, which may have an adverse impact on their financial performance.
 Readers should consider the increasingly broad effects on the financial condition of the Applicants, as a result of the negative impact on Canada, the global economy and major financial markets from Covid-19 pandemic.

-ACTIVITIES OF THE MONITOR SINCE THE SIXTH REPORT
+ACTIVITIES OF THE MONITOR SINCE THE SEVENTH REPORT

-- 16. Since the date of the Sixth Report, the Monitor has undertaken, among other things, the following activities: - a.
+- 16. Since the date of the Seventh Report, the Monitor has undertaken, among other things, the following activities: - a.
 Monitoring NAFA's receipts and disbursements and reporting same to the Agent.
 This includes a weekly calculation of NAFA's Distributable Funds (as such term is defined in the First Report).
 Cash flow variance reporting to the Agent occurs on a basis that attempts to balance timeliness and cost and includes calls to review discrete items occurring as and when required; - b.
 Assisting NAFA in the development of the Cash Flow Forecast; - c.
-Communicating with the real estate agent as to the status of the Wisconsin Properties and market interest in same, and reviewing the sale transaction for the Williams Property, which closed on September 10, 2021.
-NAFA's other Wisconsin Property remains listed for sale; - d.
-Engaging CBRE in Poland with respect to the sale of the Polish Property; - e.
-Receiving updates on the collection of buyer receipts from 2020 and 2021 auctions at Saga, KF and AME; - f.
-Updating NAFA's loan book to reflect auction proceed payments received related to consignor accounts; - g.
-Monitoring efforts ongoing in Europe to recover loans provided to mink farmers in a number of Baltic countries and Poland including virtual meetings with local
+Receiving updates on the collection of buyer receipts from 2020 and 2021 auctions at Saga, KF and AME; - d.
+Updating NAFA's loan book to reflect auction proceed payments received related to consignor accounts;